 This does not apply to those who are 70 and a half years old after January 1, 2020.

-RMDs are the amounts that US tax law requires annually to extract from traditional pension investments and employer-sponsored pension plans.
+RMDs are the amounts that US tax law requires to extract annually from traditional retirement investments and employer-sponsored retirement plans.

 Make a list of all your sources of income

 Your sources of income may include self-employment, unemployment benefits, retirement benefits, or a typical W-2 form from an employer.

 There are many areas to consider, and now is the time to make a list of all sources of income.
 You need to consider income from rent, savings, investments or dividends, as well as other sources: income from gambling, income from hobbies / side activities, trusts, prizes and even child support.

 Freelancers must also consider income not reflected in forms 1099